MetOffice/simulation-systems/source/Reviewers/releases/jules_release.rst

 -----------------

 * Update the ``VN`` variable in ``rose-stem/rose-suite.conf``.
-* Upgrade the rose-stem apps as normal, using the upgrade macro added earlier, eg.
+* Upgrade the rose-stem apps as normal, using the upgrade macro added earlier, e.g.

   .. code-block::